AlignPose: Generalizable 6D Pose Estimation via Multi-view Feature-metric Alignment: Implementation Details

-For ITODD-MV and HouseCat6D, we did not have access either to 2D detections or single-view 6D pose estimates for all cameras \footnote{BOP leaderboard provides access to single-view pose estimates of only one of the four available cameras in the dataset.
-For HouseCat6D, we did not have access to model-based RGB pose estimates using a realistic RGB 2D detector.}.
-Following our goal of building a pose estimation method generalizable to novel objects, we designed a single-view 6D object detection pipeline based on existing generalizable and open-source methods.
+For HouseCat6D and BOP-Industrial datasets (ITODD-MV, IPD, XYZ-IBD), we do not have access either to 2D detections or single-view 6D pose estimates\footnote{BOP's default detections and poses are insufficient as they cover only a single view of a scene.
+For HouseCat6D, we do not have access to model-based RGB pose estimates using a realistic RGB 2D detector.}.
+Following our goal of building a pose estimation method generalizable to novel objects, we designed a single-view 6D object detection pipeline based on existing generalizable and open-source methods consisting of 2D detection, segmentation and single view pose estimation.

-\paragraph{Open-set 2D detection.} Inspired by~\citet{lu2024adapting}, we implemented a three step training-free 2D detection method.
-First, we detect many object candidates using the open-set 2D detector GroundingDINO~\cite{liu2024grounding}, using a fairly low threshold of 0.1.
-We then obtain object masks using SAM2~\cite{ravi2024sam} with box prompts, using bounding boxes obtained at step 1.
+\paragraph{2D detection and segmentation.} Inspired by~\citep{lu2024adapting}, we implemented a three step training-free 2D detection method, called FOSOD (Foundation model based Open-Set Object Detection).
+First, we detect many object candidates using the open-set 2D detector GroundingDINO~\citep{liu2024grounding}, using a fairly low threshold of 0.1.
+We then obtain object masks using SAM2~\citep{ravi2024sam} using detection bounding boxes as box prompts.
 Finally, we use template matching to match detections to a set of available textured models.
-In an offline procedure (less than 5 minutes per object), 128 object templates are rendered offline with viewpoints obtained using Fibonnacci sampling of SO(3)~\cite{alexa2022super}.
-At inference time, 2D detections are used to crop parts of the query image, and a crop descriptor is used to detect an object label following the CNOS methodology~\cite{nguyen2023cnos,liu2024grounding}.
+In an offline procedure (less than 5 minutes per object), 128 object templates are rendered offline with viewpoints obtained using Fibonnacci sampling of SO(3)~\citep{alexa2022super}.
+At inference time, 2D detections are used to crop parts of the query image, and a crop descriptor is used to detect an object label following the CNOS methodology~\citep{nguyen2023cnos},~\citep{liu2024grounding}.
 We found that using cosine similarity of DINOv3-B layer 11 CLS tokens as descriptors gave reasonable matching results.

+For BOP-Industrial datasets, we use 2D detections by 3PT~\citep{3pt}, a transformer-based model trained for CAD-prompted 2D detection, and the winner of the BOP Challenge 2025.
+Based on these detections as box prompts, we generate segmentations with SAM2~\citep{ravi2024sam}.

+We evaluate the performance of detection methods and analyze how detection quality impacts 6D pose estimation in \cref{sec:ablation_detection_quality}.

 \paragraph{Single-view 6D pose estimates.} We adopted a coarse-to-fine 6D pose estimation approach.
-We first compute a coarse pose estimate using FoundPose~\cite{ornek2024foundpose}, and then refine it using MegaPose~\cite{labbe2022megapose} refiner with 5 iterations.
+We first compute a coarse pose estimate using FoundPose~\citep{ornek2024foundpose}, then use FoundPose feature-metric refinement, and finally refine the results using the MegaPose~\citep{labbe2022megapose} refiner with 5 iterations.
+For textureless objects, we adjusted the MegaPose rendering by adding directional lights to accentuate the 3D shape through shading, which would otherwise appear as a featureless gray silhouette.
+We use this method for all experiments on HouseCat6D and BOP-Industrial datasets.